NormLorenz/react-expenses/APPLICATION.md

 * redirect after authentication to original url
 * do I need componentWillReceiveProps or can I bind directly to this.props.propertyObject
 * install flow - https://flow.org/en/docs/getting-started/
-* add a taxYear search key to donations in firebase
-* combine PropertyDisplay and CategoryDisplay with MyDisplay

 ### router rewrite